That Time I Went to Equine Therapy to Help me Heal from Rape (12)

 “Do you really believe you are the worst, Amanda?”

 Me?
 Who said anything about me?
 Am I the worst?
 How do I explain that yes, this part of me we are discussing is me, but also, not me.
 She feels so distant and faraway.
 She is separate from me.
 I had worked my ass off redeeming myself for her sins.
-She was a troublemaker then, and here she making trouble in my life again.
+She was a troublemaker then, and here she was making trouble in my life again.

 I look up, the woman is patiently waiting for me to answer.
 How annoying.